Nuclear Family Functions In Sociology

 Example: A married couple focusing on careers and hobbies without having children.

-• Families created when one or both partners bring children from previous relationships.
+• Blended (reconstituted) families form when one or both partners bring children from previous relationships; they can include step-parents, step-siblings, and extended relatives.

 Example: A father with two children marries a woman who has one child; all three children now live together.